 You must understand your specific needs to choose the right drug or alcohol rehab centre.
 For example, some people have a job they can’t take time away from, so they may prefer an outpatient facility.

-While other people may need a greater focus on their mental health, so need a facility that can provide more intensive therapy or specialise in trauma.
+While other people may need a greater focus on their mental health, so need a facility that can provide more intensive therapy and mental health treatment.

 Whatever it is you need, we will help you figure it out and then find you a drug and alcohol rehab centre that provides the individual care you need.

 The 12-step program involves: